Rough sex murder defense

-Rough sex murder defense, also known as the 50 Shades defense (after Fifty Shades of Grey), is employed by some people accused of murdering a sexual partner, who claim that the death occurred because of injuries sustained during consensual sex.
-Advocacy group We Can't Consent To This has identified, between 1972 and 2020, 60 police suspects or defendants in the UK who have stated from the outset or later plead this defense, 45 percent of which resulted in a lesser charge, lighter sentence, acquittal, or the case not being pursued.
+The Rough sex murder defense, also known as the 50 Shades defense (after Fifty Shades of Grey), is employed by some people accused of murdering a sexual partner, who claim that the death occurred because of injuries sustained during consensual sex.
+The advocacy group We Can't Consent To This identified 60 police suspects or defendants in the UK between 1972 and 2020, who stated this defense from the outset or later pled it.
+In 45% of those cases, the result was a lesser charge, a lighter sentence, an acquittal, or the case not being pursued.

-In the UK, legislative amendments were proposed in 2020, and the defense was effectively banned after the Domestic Abuse Bill was passed in April 2021.
+In the UK, legislative amendments were proposed in 2020 and passed in April 2021 (in the Domestic Abuse Act 2021) to tackle the rough sex defence.

 Definition

 According to American jurist George Buzash:

 The "rough sex" defense to the charge of murder asserts that the victim literally "asked for" the conduct that led to the homicide and that the homicide was the result of sexual practices to which the victim consented, and may have even demanded.

 The defendant frequently is convicted for a lesser offense, such as voluntary manslaughter or criminally negligent homicide.